cap-js/docs/node.js/cds-i18n.md

 ::: tip Why fetching from model's neighborhood?

-The reason we do this fetching in the neighborhood of the current model's `.cds` source files is to easily support usage of reuse packages, which might come with own i18n bundles.
-As such reuse packages frequently bring own `.cds` models, we can take the locations of these as the starting points to search for i18n folders up the file system hierarchy.
+The reason we do this fetching in the neighborhood of the current model's `.cds` source files is to find i18n content from reuse packages with zero configuration: As such reuse packages frequently come with own `.cds` models, we simply use the locations of these sources as the starting points to search for i18n folders up the file system hierarchy.

 :::